OfficeDev/office-js-docs-pr/docs/outlook/sideload-outlook-add-ins-for-testing.md

 If you created your Outlook add-in using the [Yeoman generator for Office Add-ins](../develop/yeoman-generator-overview.md), sideloading is best done through the command line.
 This takes advantage of our tooling and allows you to sideload across all of your supported devices in one command.

 > [!NOTE]
 > If you're developing on macOS, you must manually sideload your add-in after running `npm start`.
-For guidance, see the [Sideload manually](#sideload-manually) section of this article, then select the **Mac** tab.
+For guidance, see the [Sideload manually](#sideload-manually) section of this article.

 1. Open a command prompt and navigate to the root directory of your Yeoman generated add-in project.
 Run the command `npm start`.